creme332/creme332.github.io/_posts/2026-01-24-anki-for-computer-science.md

 4. Use **simple language**.
 Avoid fancy English words.
 5. Flashcards do not need to be perfect on the first attempt.
 With time, you can make small improvements.
 6. **Create your own flashcards** as far as possible instead of downloading random decks from the internet.
 Creating and editing cards is part of the learning process, since you need to be able to understand something first to be able to create a card for it.
 Moreover, it is highly unlikely that online decks are catered to your understanding or your teacher's syllabus.
-7. Avoid cards that require difficult mental calculations or that assume that you have pen, paper, or calculator available.
+7. Avoid cards that require difficult mental calculations or that assume that you have a pen, paper, or calculator available.

 ## Use of AI

 The advent of AI has revolutionized the flashcard generation process.
-I've used AI extensively to summarize lengthy lecture notes or to generate flashcards.
+I've used AI extensively to summarize lengthy lecture notes and to generate flashcards.

 However, you should be careful when uploading PDFs of lectures to AI models because the PDF can contain text in image format or diagrams in PNG format which the AI cannot parse.
 Therefore, the AI can miss certain content or even entire slides.
 Forgetting to revise parts of the lecture can have serious consequences.